kineticadb/kinetica-connector-nifi/README.md

 		- Under "Auto terminate Relationships", check the "success" option.

 3. In the Properties tab:
-		- Server URL: The URL of the GPUdb instance you are using.
-This will be in the format http://<GPUdb host>:<GPUdb port>.
+		- Server URL: The URL of the Kinetica instance you are using.
+This will be in the format http://<Kinetica host>:<Kinetica port>.
 Ex. http://172.30.20.231:9191
 		- Table Name: The name of the table to read from
-		- Table Monitor URL: The URL GPUdb will be using to forward any new data inserted into the above table.
-This will be in the format tcp://<GPUdb host>:<Monitor port>.
+		- Table Monitor URL: The URL Kinetica will be using to forward any new data inserted into the above table.
+This will be in the format tcp://<Kinetica host>:<Monitor port>.
 Ex. tcp://172.30.20.231:9002

 The output of GetGPUdb processor is a CSV, where the first line represents the schema and subsequent lines contain the data

-Saving Data to GPUdb using CSV files
+Saving Data to Kinetica using CSV files
 =====================================
 1. Drag a new Processor onto the flow
 		- Select the type PutGPUdb